AICONSlab/MIRACL/docs/install-docker.md

 If you still receive the above error, you may have to change your `xhost` access control on your host machine (**not** within your Docker container).
 Exit the running Docker container and type:

 ```
-xhost +
+$ xhost +
 ```

 This will disable access control for `xhost`.
-Start a new Docker container with the above command.
+Start a new Docker container or log back in to a running container.

 Once you are done with working in the container, exit it and enable access control again on the host machine:

 ```
-xhost -
+$ xhost -
 ```